-What are the symptoms of Stargardt’s disease?
+Which are the symptoms of Stargardt’s disease?

-Initially central vision is affected and peripheral vision can be also progressively affected.
-Patient’s loss of visual acuity cannot be treated with common vision glasses.
-The younger the patient’s age, the quicker the progression of the disease, and the prognosis worsens as well.
+Initially Central vision is affected; over time, Peripheral Vision may be affected too.The patient’s loss of visual acuity cannot be treated with common vision glasses.
+The younger the patient’s age the faster the progression of the disease, and the prognosis is also worse

-The best form of imaging is bottom self-fluorescence, a special representation of the bottom of the eye, which shows the accumulation of Lipofuscin in the cells of the dark epithelium.
-Also, this examination shows the atrophy of this layer, represented by dark spots or dark areas due to the death of cells from the accumulation of Lipofuscin.
+The best form of imaging is depthself-fluorescence, a special representation of the depth of the eye, which shows the accumulation of Lipofuscin within the dark epithelium’s cells.
+This procedure also reveals the atrophy of this layer, which is represented as dark spots or dark areas, due to the death of cells (a result ofLipofuscin accumulation).

-In addition, electrophysiological testing of vision is very useful for investigating the function of the retina in light and in darkness.
+Moreover, electrophysiological testing of vision is very useful for investigating the function of the retina in light and in darkness.